Skip to main content

 InspectionReason for failure

 Check Taximeter (where fitted), lights, seal and calibrationIncorrect specification.
 Missing or broken seal.
 Failure to illuminate.
 Fails road test.
-Defective
+Defective.

-Approved and non-approved additional extras reasons for inspection failure
+Additional equipment reasons for inspection failure

 InspectionReason for failure

-Estate type vehicles onlyDog guard type device not fitted
+Estate type vehicles onlyDog guard type device not fitted.

 Road test